Stellation

-In geometry, stellation is the process of extending a polygon in two dimensions, polyhedron in three dimensions, or, in general, a polytope in n dimensions to form a new figure.
+In geometry, stellation is the process of extending a polygon in two dimensions, a polyhedron in three dimensions, or, in general, a polytope in n dimensions to form a new figure.
 Starting with an original figure, the process extends specific elements such as its edges or face planes, usually in a symmetrical way, until they meet each other again to form the closed boundary of a new figure.
 The new figure is a stellation of the original.
-The word stellation comes from the Latin stellātus, "starred", which in turn comes from Latin stella, "star".
+The word stellation comes from the Latin stellātus, "starred", which in turn comes from the Latin stella, "star".

 Stellation is the reciprocal or dual process to faceting.

 Kepler's definition

-In 1619 Kepler defined stellation for polygons and polyhedra as the process of extending edges or faces until they meet to form a new polygon or polyhedron.
+In 1619 Kepler defined stellation for polygons as the process of extending edges until they meet to form a new polygon.

+For polyhedra he distinguished two types of stellation: an echinus (Latin for hedgehog or sea urchin), now called edge-stellated, made by extending non-adjacent edges until they intersect; and ostrea (Latin for oyster), now called face-stellated, made by extending faces until they intersect.

-He stellated the regular dodecahedron to obtain two regular star polyhedra, the small stellated dodecahedron and great stellated dodecahedron.
-He also stellated the regular octahedron to obtain the stella octangula, a regular compound of two tetrahedra.
+He (edge-) stellated the regular dodecahedron to obtain the small stellated dodecahedron and the regular icosahedron to obtain the great stellated dodecahedron.
+He also (face-) stellated the regular octahedron to obtain the stella octangula, a regular compound of two tetrahedra.